syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### Reset comment

-The `ResetComment` method is used to reset or remove the comment from the SfCellGrid.
+The `ResetComment` method is used to reset or remove the comment from the Excel-like Grid.

 {% tabs %}
 {% highlight c# %}